BtheGit/redux-redux/README.md

 # A Redux redux
 #### Reducers, Actions, Action Creators, Stores, Providers, Thunks, Sagas...

-You've picked up React, even started to get comfortable with it.
-You've been hearing about Redux for a while.
+You're still pretty new to Javascript.
+But now the pressure is on to use a framework, so you've picked up React.
+You're starting to get the basic gist of it, there's still a lot of magic, especially when it comes to Webpack.
+You've been hearing about Redux for almost as long as you've been hearing about React.
 Everything you read tells you you'll know when you need it, don't rush it.
-But you know it goes with React like ice cream with apple pie and you know if you're going to do this professionally you can't ignore the most popular companion to React.
-So you figure it's time to give it a try.
-Even if your personal project is pretty simple, you're going to use the same tools the pros use.
+But you know the truth is that every job description you see mentions React and Redux in the same breath.
+So you figure there's no time to waste.
+Even if your personal project that you're making to learn React is pretty simple, you still want to use the same tools the pros use.

 And then you hit the inevitable wall of jargon, split files, and boilerplate.

 Does it really take 5 files to deal with one variable??

 The simple answer is no. It doesn't.
 Redux is an amazing tool in large part because it is so simple.
 That simplicity also allows a great deal of flexibility in how it's structured and used.
 That flexibility means a lot of time has gone into finding the best way among many of doing things (best practices).
 And those best practices means sometimes it can be very hard as a beginner to see the forest for the trees.
 Our goal today is to build a very simple version of redux in the most ELI5 way we can, one step at a time.

 Along the way we'll explore a lot of important Javascript concepts that might similarly feel a bit confusing as a beginner and, similarly, aren't really all that difficult at all.
+Large sections of this guide will look at these general concepts and talk with the expectation that even if you've learnt them, they may still feel a little unclear.

-By the end, we will hopefully have an understanding of why implementing Redux in small scale projects isn't entirely a waste of time and effort and why it might even be helpful.
+By the end, we will hopefully have a clearer grasp of some of the most useful Javascript rulesand patterns and, at the same time, a better understanding of Redux (and why implementing it in small scale projects isn't entirely a waste of time and effort).

 I should mention that we aren't really going to talk about React in this course.
-Redux is used with it most commonly, but Redux is actually a vanilla Javascript library and can be used anywhere. 'react-redux' is a library that is built to connect React components with the Redux library. after we have a strong command of Redux it will be a lot easier to see what is happening in react-redux, but we won't build that library from scratch as well, just cover the essentials to feel like we know what is going on underneath the hood.
+Redux is used with it most commonly, but Redux is really just a vanilla Javascript library and can be used anywhere. 'react-redux' is a library that is built to connect React components with the Redux library. after we have a strong command of Redux it will be a lot easier to see what is happening in react-redux, but we won't build that library from scratch as well, just cover the essentials to feel like we know what is going on underneath the hood.

 ## Part 1: Creating a Redux store

 ### Chapter 0: We begin at the beginning

-We're going to work with the simplest of functions and only a few pieces of state throughout.
-I'm of the strong opinion that for novices best practices are the worst ways to learn something.
-Hopefully the concepts you learn today will help you grok the best practices in the official docs as we slowly build towards them iteratively rather than piece them together directly.
+We're going to start by working with the simplest of functions and only a few pieces of state.
+I'm of the strong opinion that for novices learning best practices first is counterproductive.
+Hopefully the concepts you learn today will help you understand why the official Redux sourcecode was written the way it was as we slowly build towards it iteratively.

-We'll start with the simplest program we can muster.
+We'll start simple and improve as we go.
 A few variables (our program's state) and a few functions that read and change them (our getters and setters respectively):

 ```javascript
 let mood = 'Happy'